pedroth/nabladown.js/README.md

 Check [this jsfiddle](https://jsfiddle.net/Luzsbqe3/4/) code snippet.
 Or simply checkout [index.js](https://github.com/pedroth/nabladown.js/blob/main/index.js) of nabladown.js webpage.

-# Extending a renderer
+# Extending basic renderer

-It is possible to extend the basic renderer, in order to build a custom one.
+It is possible to extend the basic renderer, to build a custom one.
 There are a few ways of doing this:

 - Adding style to HTML components using regular CSS.
 - Extending BaseRender class from [Render.js](https://github.com/pedroth/nabladown.js/blob/main/src/Render.js)